ibmcloudtools/appid-samples/cloning-instance-with-rest/README.md

     }
      ```

-   set `TARGET_INSTANCE_ID=<guid from response>`
+   Set `TARGET_INSTANCE_ID=<guid from response>`

-6. Now you should use the App ID REST API to get configuration set in source and set it in target.
-See the complete API documentation at: [https://appid-management.stage1.ng.bluemix.net/swagger-ui/](https://appid-management.stage1.ng.bluemix.net/swagger-ui/)
+6. Now that you've created a new App ID instance you can use the App ID REST API to retrieve configuration from the source instance and set it in target one.
+See the complete API documentation at: [https://appid-management.ng.bluemix.net/swagger-ui/](https://appid-management.ng.bluemix.net/swagger-ui/)

-     As an example we will show how to get the IDP configuration for "facebook" from source and setting in target:
+     As an example we will show how to get the Identity Provider configuration for "Facebook" from source and setting in target:

-     Get from source:
+     Get from the source:

       ```
     curl -X GET \